 Putting that together give us:

-techno-kleptocracy: Aggregators using their skill and craft in information processing to take our money, efficiency and opportunity in a misleading and concealed manner by gaining power over our attention and behavior.
+techno-kleptocracy: Aggregators using their skill in information processing to take our money, efficiency and opportunity in a misleading and concealed manner by gaining power over buyers’ attention and manipulating their behavior.

-It should not surprise us, then, to discover that aggregators have harmed our economy, society and information.
+The next question, then, is to ask the extent to which aggregators have harmed our economy, society and information.

 Next: Collateral Damage